joyDeng/InverseTranslucent/README.md

 To build the code, please follow this process [psdr-cuda](https://psdr-cuda.readthedocs.io/en/latest/core_compile.html)

 ## Materials
 The material we use in reconstructing is `HeterSub`, the definition and implementation can be found in `hetersub.h` and `hetersub.cpp`, currently, it is using dipole model, one can switch to better diphole in the future.
+The expression of diphole model and better diphole model can be found in [this report](http://www.eugenedeon.com/wp-content/uploads/2014/04/betterdipole.pdf).

 ## Integrators